grafana/metrictank/README.md

 ## limitations

 * no performance/availability isolation between tenants per instance. (only data isolation)
 * no sharding/partitioning mechanism in metrictank itself yet.
-(Cassandra does it for storage)
+(Cassandra does it for storage) ([work in progress](https://github.com/raintank/metrictank/issues/315))
 * runtime master promotions (for clusters) are a manual process.
 * no computation locality: we move the data from storage to processing code, which is both metrictank and graphite-api.
 * the datastructures can use performance engineering.
 [A Go GC issue may occassionally inflate response times](https://github.com/golang/go/issues/14812).
 * the native input protocol is inefficient.
 Should not send all metadata with each point.
-* we use metrics2.0 in native input protocol and indexes, but barely do anything with it yet.
+* we use metrics2.0 in native input protocol and indexes, but [barely do anything with it yet](https://github.com/raintank/metrictank/blob/master/docs/tags.md).
 * for any series you can't write points that are earlier than previously written points. (unless you restart MT)

 ## interesting design characteristics (feature or limitation.. up to you)